-Different cropping practices can have markedly different GWIs.
+Different cropping practices can reduce GWI markedly.
 For example, no-till cultivation has an annual GWI that is negative, or net-mitigating.
 When left untilled, soil organic matter increases and this carbon storage offsets the GWI from related fuel and agrochemical use.
 Organic farming methods have an even greater mitigation potential—mainly due to soil carbon storage from the long-term use of cover crops such as red clover, which also reduces the need for nitrogen fertilizer and agricultural lime and therefore avoids their GWI cost.
 Adoption of such agronomic practices could help mitigate GHG production in general—sufficient to offset the U.S. annual increase in GWI from the emission of fossil fuel CO2, when extrapolated to farms nationally.

 Comparison of cropland and natural communities at KBS further show that land abandoned from agriculture for 20 years has a higher mitigation potential (a more negative GWI) than any of the other systems, even greater than mature deciduous forest.
-Converting marginal cropland into conservation easements with perennial vegetation could thus be an additional strategy for mitigating GHG production elsewhere in the economy—and as Gelfand et al. (2013) show—especially if the biomass produced is used for biofuels that offset fossil fuel use.
+Converting marginal cropland into conservation easements with perennial vegetation that could be harvested could thus be an additional strategy for mitigating GHG production elsewhere in the economy and, as Gelfand et al. (2013), especially if the biomass produced is used as biofuels to offset fossil fuel use.

 Long-term observations are needed to reveal and quantify GWI trends in cropping systems.
 Many ecosystem processes change slowly.
 Changes in soil carbon over less than a decade, for example, are very difficult to detect.
 Other processes are affected by year-to-year climatic variability, making short-term predictions of annual GHG fluxes uncertain.